cmuparlay/parlayhash/README.md

 initial insert geometric mean of mops = 234.931
 ```

 The last four workloads are for z=.99, and it does badly on these.
-In coparison here is the full
+In comparison here is the full
 result for `hash_nogrow`:

 ```